-With Gaming computer builds, your video card is what makes or breaks your build, and that is also the case with the GTX 1060.
+With Gaming computer builds, your video card is what makes or breaks your build, and that is also the case with the RX 580.
 This card is the most expensive item you are getting and just, so you know this thing is worth every penny.

 Not to mention this thing runs near silent and most of the time you won’t even hear the fan unless you are doing some very intensive stuff.

 This card is even capable of creating games if you’re ever thinking of becoming an indie developer.

-I really can’t imagine a better card at this price range, Hell I wish I started off with a GTX 1060; it would have made gaming a much better experience.
+I really can’t imagine a better card at this price range, Hell I wish I started off with a RX 580; it would have made gaming a much better experience.

-The ZOTAC 1060 video card might be the hero of the build, but every hero needs a sidekick, and there’s no better sidekick at this price than the Skylake I5-6500 Quad Core Processor by Intel.
+The RX 580 video card might be the hero of the build, but every hero needs a sidekick, and there’s no better sidekick at this price than the AMD Ryzen 5 2600x.

 What you want from a processor in gaming is quick snappy load times and basically anything that needs to be processed.

-Other than this motherboard being a micro ATX, everything about this MOBO is pure gold.
-It’s a high-quality motherboard that houses all the main functions without any issues.
+It’s also a high-quality motherboard that houses all the main functions without any issues and the price is right!

 If you do plan on changing motherboards, please run it by me before you do to make sure that it is compatible with the rest of the build.

-For the hard drive, I chose Western Digital 1 TB hard drive.
-Western Digital is a respectable company and also makes high-quality products.
+For the hard drive, I chose Seagate Firecuda a 1 TB hybrid hard drive.
+Seagate is a respectable company and also makes high-quality products.
 It’s up to you when it comes to hard drives, but this is my recommendation.

 I would not go any lower than 1 TB, in particular with this build due to how much money you are already investing in it.
 No point in cheaping out on space when it’s so affordable.

 (Optional) Optical Drive: